unoplatform/uno.extensions/doc/Learn/Authentication/HowTo-MsalAuthentication.md

     > [!WARNING]
     > A ClientId of GUID format is required for MSAL Authentication to work.
 You can specify it in the appsettings.json file, or in the code itself.
-    > If the ClientId cannot be found, the following warning will be logged:
+    > If the ClientId cannot be found, the app will crash with the following error:

     ```xml
-    Uno.Extensions.Authentication.MSAL.MsalAuthenticationProvider[0] A valid ClientId (GUID) is required for MSAL.
-Please provide the ClientId in the appsettings.json file.
+    Exception thrown: 'Microsoft.Identity.Client.MsalClientException' in Microsoft.Identity.Client.dll
+    No ClientId was specified.
     ```

 ### 4. Use the provider in your application